-This statement is made by Emmett UK and Emmett UK Produce (together “Emmett”).
-It is a statement made in accordance with section 54 of the Modern Slavery Act 2015 and covers the financial year from June 2018 to May 2019.
+This statement is made by Emmett UK Ltd and Emmett UK Produce Ltd (together “Emmett”).
+It is a statement made in accordance with section 54 of the Modern Slavery Act 2015 and covers the financial year from June 2019 – May 2020.

 Emmett is committed to acting ethically and with integrity in all our business dealings and relationships.

 Our values help us to be consistent in what we do and guide our decision making when the answer is not always clear.
-One of our core values is to “Treat people as we wish to be treated” with this in mind it is imperative that we take the right steps to ensure that modern slavery is not taking place in our workplace or supply chains.
+One of our core values is to “Treat people as we wish to be treated” and it is imperative that we take the right steps to ensure that modern slavery is not occurring in our workplace or supply chains.

-We have a zero tolerance approach to modern slavery occurring within our own business and our supply chains.
-We understand that we have a responsibility to address modern slavery risks and to support this we have robust policies in place to tackle and prevent modern slavery practices.
+We have a zero-tolerance approach to modern slavery occurring within our own business and our supply chains.
+We understand that we have a responsibility to address modern slavery risks and to support this we have robust policies and training in place to tackle and prevent modern slavery practices.

-Emmett is a privately owned farming business that grows vegetables and packages them for the retail sector.
+Emmett is a privately-owned agricultural business that grows vegetables and packages them for the retail sector.

-We have farming operations across the UK, Spain and Italy and our Head Office is situated in Fosdyke, Lincolnshire which is where we pack and dispatch the majority of our products.
+We have farming operations across the UK, Spain and Italy.
+Our Head Office is situated in Fosdyke, Lincolnshire which is where we pack and dispatch the majority of our products.